wildmountainfarms/solarthing/docs/couchdb.md

 ## Using CouchDB
-All you need is a vanilla CouchDB instance to create a usable database for solarthing and outhouse.
+All you need is a vanilla CouchDB instance to create a usable database.

 CouchDB takes some initial setup to make it usable before you can configure SolarThing.